 Last Updated on

 A state-owned enterprise in India is called a public sector undertaking – PSU or a public sector enterprise.
 In a PSU company, the majority of the shares 51% or more are owned by the central or state government.
 Central public sector enterprises are administered by the ministry of heavy industries and public enterprises.
 Find here the PSU companies list in India.
+It Includes all the Maharatna companies, Navratna companies, and Miniratna companies.

 Public Sector Undertakings – PSU Companies List In India